Moldova-State-University/testgenerator/readme.md

 ### Structure of the test

 Structure of the test defines format of each line.
-Line can contain one element.
+Line can contain one or more elements.

 Each element can be of the following types: